West Hills, Los Angeles: Peppergate Ranch

 The 29 acre Peppergate Ranch was located between Orcutt Ranch and Chatsworth Reservoir.
 The ranch's residence was designed by master architect Paul R. Williams (1894–1980) in the Ranch Style.
 It was built in 1939 for Talton R. Craig, founder of the Craig Movie Supply Company.
 The T.R.
-Craig Residence is a Los Angeles Historic-Cultural Monument (#992) (in 2011), located on Pinelake Drive.
+Craig Residence is a Los Angeles Historic-Cultural Monument (#992; in 2011), located on Pinelake Drive.
 Peppergate Ranch was subdivided, as Woodlake Estates and Pinelake Estates, in the 1960s.

 Government representation and services

 City of Los Angeles

-West Hills, made up of what was formerly a section of Canoga Park, is located within the City of Los Angeles — represented by Councilmember John Lee.
-It borders the cities of Hidden Hills, Woodland Hills, and Canoga Park all located within the San Fernando Valley in California.
+West Hills, made up of what was formerly a section of the Canoga Park neighborhood in the City of Los Angeles, is represented by Councilmember John Lee.
+It borders Canoga Park and another Los Angeles neighborhood, Woodland Hills, as well as the city of Hidden Hills, all located within the San Fernando Valley.